-The Action Center appears as a vertical panel on the right side of the screen when you swipe in from the right or click the button in the notification tray.
-This gives you access to commonly needed functions like Network, All Settings, Airplane Mode, and Project etc.
+The Action Center appears as a vertical panel on the right side of the screen (click Expand to view the full panel) when you swipe in from the right or click the button in the notification tray.
+This gives you access to commonly needed functions like Network, All Settings, Airplane Mode, and Project etc. The Action Center also contains a Brightness slider when expanded.

-Figure 1 - 16 - Action Center
+Figure 1 - 20 - Action Center